CVC Capital Partners: 2020s

 In February 2024, CVC completed the creation of CVC Capital Partners Asia VI, the sixth fund in Asia.
 Asia VI is the very previous fund it created in 2020, a 50% increase from AsiaV, which was raised to $4.5 billion.

 On 26 April 2024, CVC listed its shares on the Euronext Amsterdam stock exchange, opening at €17.34.
 The total offering size was €2.3 billion.

 On July 3, 2024, CVC gained a 60% share of DIF Capital Partners with an additional 20% to be acquired shortly after 31 December 2026 and the final 20% to be acquired shortly after 31 December 2028.

 On 23 November 2024, Sky News reported that CVC Capital Partners, TF1, RedBird Capital Partners, All3Media, Mediawan and Kohlberg Kravis Roberts had been linked to a potential takeover bid for ITV plc and a possible break-up of core assets such as ITV Studios and ITVX.

 In September 2025, CVC Capital Partners acquired a majority stake in Namecheap, a domain registration and web hosting company, in a deal that valued the company at approximately $1.5 billion.
 The transaction also included Namecheap's subsidiary, Spaceship.

+In December 2025, it was announced CVC had agreed to acquire the UK-headquartered company, Smiths Detection from Smith Group for approximately US$2.65 billion.
+Smiths Detection develops threat-detection and security-screening technologies used in airports and other critical infrastructure.
+The acquisition will be financed through CVC’s Capital Partners IX fund.

+CVC agreed to acquire American credit manager Marathon Asset Management for up to $1.2 billion in January 2026.

+CVC and DistroKid made joint announcements on July 6, 2026 that CVC will acquire a majority stake in the indie distribution platform.